Walt Disney World Swan: Walt Disney World privileges

 Walt Disney World Swan guests are provided complimentary transportation to all Walt Disney World theme parks and attractions on the Disney Transportation System, via boat (to Epcot and Disney's Hollywood Studios).
 Length-of-stay park passes are available, as is package delivery from Disney theme park shops to the resort.
 There is a Walt Disney World guest services desk located in the lobby of each resort.
 Walt Disney World Swan guests can also use Early Theme Park Access, and begin booking Genie+ selections at 7:00am by linking their reservation to the My Disney Experience mobile app.
 However, room charging (using hotel key as a credit card at Walt Disney World) is not available and hotel restaurants do not participate in the Disney Dining Plan.
-For an additional fee, the hotel features onsite Disney Character Dining nightly and on weekend mornings, and reservations for all restaurants can be made through Disney.